Radon mitigation typically costs between $1500 to $2500 here in Minnesota.

 Things to Consider

-There are many factors that determine how much your radon mitigation system will cost.
+There are many factors that determine how much your radon mitigation cost will be.
 Some of those factors include:

 Some cities require a permit for radon mitigation.
 Permits range from 25 to 150 dollars.
 Any additions to electrical also require a permit and a state electrical inspection.